 Examining the Washington Redskins' roster:

 Jay Gruden only had two quarterbacks in each of his three seasons with Cincinnati, but Griffin still needs to prove his durability.
+Plus they like McCoy.
 So nothing has changed since the original posting.
 If something happened to Griffin, they would still be in good shape with Cousins and McCoy.
 If they go with two, then McCoy gets left off.

-Nothing has changed here.
+Brown has a small edge over Gabe Miller in part because the latter still has practice-squad eligibility.
+So the Redskins could cut him and possibly keep him around on the practice squad.
+Their battle is very, very close so it really could go either way.
 Sharpton's high ankle sprain makes him interesting, and he must do a better job in what he's asked to do.
 But he's on the roster for now.
 If he somehow has to be out a while then Akeem Jordan will get the nod here.
-But, for now, this group stays the same.

 It will be difficult for Chase Minnifield and/or Richard Crawford to make the final roster.
 But it's not an impossible task.
 However, it would take dissatisfaction with Porter.
 Still, Porter can play the slot and the rookie Breeland is not ready for that role on a full-time basis yet.
 They could keep both Minnifield and Crawford on the practice squad, though the former could be picked up elsewhere.

 I've gone back and forth with five or four at this position.
 I'm back on four and I don't know why.
 I like Trenton Robinson, but they could stash him on the practice squad.
 With Meriweather having issues with hitting -- which could eventually lead to a suspension -- it makes sense to have an extra guy here -- or at least have a viable option on the practice squad.
 Going with four is a bit questionable.
 But I think they'll want this extra spot for a player at another position.